Create an API Management instance

 Note

 The Developer Tier is for development, testing, and pilot API programs where high availability is not a concern.
 In the Standard and Premium tiers, you can scale your reserved unit count to handle more traffic.
 The Standard and Premium tiers provide your API Management service with the most processing power and performance.
 You can complete this tutorial by using any tier.
-For more information about API Management tiers, see API Management pricing.
+For more information about API Management tiers, see

 Click Create to start provisioning your service instance.